 The analysis of real telecom data consistently tells a different story.
 Phone answering services that serve hundreds of clients simultaneously cannot dedicate instant, focused attention to your emergency calls.
 At 2 AM, a shared answering service operator may be managing simultaneous calls for a towing company, a plumbing business, and your HVAC operation.
 The response is generic, the intake is slow, and the caller experiences friction at every step.

 Even for businesses with dedicated staff, humans have a hard ceiling on concurrent processing capacity.
 One CSR can handle one active phone call at a time.
 During a heat wave or a major storm event, when your inbound volume spikes to multiples of its normal rate, every call that cannot be immediately answered is a job that goes to your competitor down the local map pack.
-See actual documentation of this specific failure pattern in our results archive.
+That is the failure pattern the front-door audit is meant to expose before another storm, heat wave, or emergency weekend hits.

 The on-call technician model has its own failure mode.
 The technician is asleep.
 The phone rings, they miss it, they call back in 12 minutes.
 The homeowner has already dispatched a different company.
 Your marketing cost to generate that lead is entirely wasted.
 The truck never rolls.